-I love the flavor of the feta cheese and the lime, but you can easily use any other type of cheese as well.
+I love the flavor of the feta cheese and the lime in these steak tacos, but you can easily use any other type of cheese as well.
 Cotija cheese will give it an even more authentic taste.

-This recipe allows you to have fun and be flexible in your additions and toppings, but the star of the show is that Mexican street corn style topping!
+This beef street tacos recipe allows you to have fun and be flexible in your additions and toppings, while the grilled steak tastes amazing, the star of the show is that Mexican street corn style topping!